 Commissioner Johnson also served on the Policy Group on Strategic Computing as well as the Executive Session on Public Sector Performance Management and Outcome Measurement at Harvard University’s John F. Kennedy School of Government.

-Prior to his election, Commissioner Johnson was Assistant General Counsel at the Federal Election Commission in Washington, D.C.; an associate in the Faegre and Benson law firm in Minneapolis; legal assistant at the National Coal Board in London, England; and Legislative Assistant to Minnesota’s first Commissioner of Human Rights.
+Prior to his election, Commissioner Johnson was Assistant General Counsel at the Federal Election Commission in Washington, D.C.; an associate in the Faegre and Benson law firm in Minneapolis (now Faegre Baker Daniels); legal assistant at the National Coal Board in London, England; and Legislative Assistant to Minnesota’s first Commissioner of Human Rights.

-After graduating from law school, Commissioner Johnson and his wife "sold everything they owned and borrowed all the money they could" and spent the next year working in London, England, and hitchhiking in Europe, North Africa and Turkey.
+After graduating from law school, Commissioner Johnson and his wife, Polly, "sold everything they owned and borrowed all the money they could" and spent the next year working in London, England, and hitchhiking in Europe, Morocco and Turkey.

-He and his wife, Polly, live in Bloomington.
-They have two daughters, one who graduated from McGill University in Montreal, Quebec, and teaches elementary school in Vancouver, British Columbia; and another who graduated from the University of Minnesota (Minneapolis) after studying at Normandale College and the University of Hawaii, and works for the St. Paul school district.
+He and Polly live in Bloomington.
+They have two daughters, one who graduated from McGill University in Montreal, Quebec, and teaches elementary school in Vancouver, British Columbia; and another who graduated from the University of Minnesota (Minneapolis) after studying at Normandale College and the University of Hawaii, and is a statistician.